 Update: Explore the newest PowerDirector updates in our CyberLink PowerDirector 20 review.

-PowerDirector 365 is a different take on CyberLink's stable of creative software, taking the popular video editing software and making it available as a monthly or annual subscription service (similar to Adobe Creative Cloud (opens in new tab)).
+PowerDirector 365 is a different take on CyberLink's stable of creative software, taking one of the best video editing software apps and making it available as a monthly or annual subscription service (similar to Adobe Creative Cloud).

 For $69.99 (£59.99) a year or $19.99 (£17.99) a month (the yearly plan is obviously much better value and equates to around $5.83/month), you get the latest version of PowerDirector, plus regular updates that add new features that won't be available to non-subscribers until the next annual release.